| sustantivo |

 correspond,

-represent exchange messages; "My Russian pen pal and I have been corresponding for several years"
+stand for exchange messages; "My Russian pen pal and I have been corresponding for several years"

 |